pydantic/pydantic/docs/usage/errors.md

 ## Discriminator needs literal {#discriminator-needs-literal}

-This error is raised when you define a non `Literal` type discriminator field.
+This error is raised when you define a non-`Literal` type discriminator field.

 ```py test="skip" lint="skip" upgrade="skip"
 from typing import Union